railstack/go-on-rails/README.md

 ```
 ## Usage

-You must have a Rails app or to create one before you can try go-on-rails generator to convert a Rails app to Golang codes.
+You must have an existed Rails app or to create a new one before you try go-on-rails to generate Golang codes.

-After that you can just run the command to convert the application:
+After that you can run the command just as other Rails generators:

 ```bash
 rails g gor [dev(elopment) | pro(duction) | test] [-m model_a model_b model_c ...]
 ```

-Then a directory named "go_app" with Golang codes will be generated under your Rails app root path.
+Then a folder named `go_app` that includes Golang codes will be generated under your Rails app root path.

-Install the dependent Golang packages:
+Install the dependent Golang packages for this Go project:

 ```bash
 rails gor:deps